 Any homeschool curriculum is your tool and should work for you.
 Not the other way around.
-Your personality, your background, what you can and can’t tolerate all matter when it comes to picking out the right curriculum.
+Your personality, your background, and what you can and can’t tolerate all matter when it comes to choosing the right curriculum.
 If you cannot implement the curriculum, then you will not be successful with it.

 It will sit on the shelf.

 Information that just sits on the shelf does not get learned by your children.
 Your children will not learn by osmosis.